 9. There was a third founder of Apple, indeed.
 His name was Ronald Wayne, who designed the company’s first logo also.
 But just after two weeks of partnering with Jobs and Wozniak, he sold his 10% stake for just and just $800.
 Wish he could regret that decision!

 10. Just after being ousted from Apple in that tragic year 1985, he tried to apply for flying a Space Shuttle as a civilian astronaut (not to say that he was definitely rejected).
-After that he also tried to start a computer company in Soviet Union.
+After that, he also tried to start a computer company in the Soviet Union.

 12. He wasn’t a philanthropist.
 In his early days at Apple, he rather cut the company’s philanthropic programs, saying they would return when the company was more profitable.
 And despite the enormous success of Apple, the charitable programs were never revived.